 Bath is a UNESCO World Heritage Site and an easy day trip from England by train.
-The city of Bath, England, gets its name from, ofcourse, the Roman Baths!
-A humongous Roman temple was built in Bath in 1st C CE and the city was further developed with the thermal baths, fortification walls etc in 3rd C CE.
+The city of Bath, England, gets its name from, of course, the Roman Baths!
+A humongous Roman temple was built in Bath in 1st C CE and the city was further developed with the thermal baths and fortification walls in 3rd C CE.
 The Bath Abbey was built in 7th C CE.
 The entire city is very small and can be easily visited by a walking tour on a day trip from London.

 The first stop of the city would be Bath Abbey.
 It is possible to see portions of the historic church below the nave of the current architecture.
 The current church was built in early 19th century but unfortunately, portions of it was severely damaged during the World Wars and were rebuilt.

 The next stop is the most important, Roman Baths.
 The thermal bath is indeed hot with steam vaporizing above it.
 However, it is forbidden to touch and get into this water.
 This is a museum and is protected as it is.
 The museum also gives an insight into the history and anthropology of the city since Roman times.
 There is also a re-creation of the Roman buildings as well as a display of the artifacts excavated here.